v-h-giang/STL_X3D_Viewer/README.md

-A simple Fortran stl x3d viewr , can view 3D model of any stl or x3d file.
+A simple Fortran stl x3d viewer , can view 3D model of any stl or x3d file.

 Using : SDL2 , opengl